-Every employee in our team at Cascade Chemistry is a highly-skilled chemist with at least eight years of experience at our laboratories.
-Since 1980, our scientists have produced work for 21 US patents and four patent applications – all of which are held by our clients.
+All employees at Cascade Chemistry are highly-skilled chemists with at least eight years of experience at our laboratories.
+Since 1980, our chemists have produced work for 21 US patents and four patent applications – all of which are held by our clients.
 This alone is testimony to the creativity and productivity of our people.

 Jeremiah A. Marsden, PhD

 Dr. Marsden is at heart an organic chemist, and secondly a business owner and face of the company.
 In his lab work, he has specialized in heterocycle synthesis, catalyzed cross-couplings, conjugated aromatics, and steroids.
 Experience includes custom synthesis, scale-up, route optimization, and transfer of a process to production of clinical trial material.

 Jeremiah started at Organic Consultants in 2004, and after 8 years as a senior chemist at Organic Consultants, Inc., he gained critical skills in synthesis particularly towards pharmaceutical processes.
 In 2012 he purchased the company from the founder, Lloyd Dolby.
 As the leader of Cascade Chemistry, he manages the company’s team of chemists, communicates with clients and has grown the company by over 400% since 2012.
 He can still occasionally be found in the lab, much to the chagrin of the practising chemists.

 Jeremiah earned his PhD from the University of Oregon with Professor Michael Haley where his research involved the synthesis and characterization of phenylacetylene macrocycles and cross-coupling reactions.
 There he authored nine publications and one book chapter.
 Dr. Marsden received both a GAAN and IGERT fellowship while at the University of Oregon.